‘Bold And The Beautiful’ Spoilers For Wednesday, August 7: Brooke Blasts Flo, Shauna, & Zoe

 Flo confessed to Liam Spencer (Scott Clifton), telling him that Beth (Madeline Valdez and River Davidson) was alive.
 After divulging this information to Miami and to Wyatt Spencer (Darin Brooks), she feels a sense of relief.
 She doesn’t need to fabricate any more lies and can come clean about everything she has done.

-When Flo told her mother that she wanted to tell Brooke and Ridge Forrester (Thorsten Kaye) the truth, her mother advised her not to make a full confession.
+When Flo told her mother she wanted to tell Brooke and Ridge Forrester (Thorsten Kaye) the truth, her mother advised her not to make a full confession.
 But Flo did not heed her advice and told Ridge and Brooke everything.
 They were shocked to hear that not only was Beth alive, but that they already knew her as Phoebe.

-The Bold and the Beautiful spoilers, per She Knows Soaps, reveal that Brooke’s anger will know no bounds.
-Her heart is sore for her daughter who grieved so needlessly.
-Hope Logan (Annika Noelle) was in a trance for months because she thought that Beth had died during childbirth.
+The Bold and the Beautiful spoilers, per She Knows Soaps, reveal that Brooke’s anger knows no bounds.
+Her heart is sore because her daughter grieved so needlessly.
+Hope Logan (Annika Noelle) was in a trance for months because she thought Beth died during childbirth.

 The news is finally out!
 Leave an emoji of how you’re feeling below. ???? #BoldandBeautiful pic.twitter.com/NfhwiaJeLi